will-moss/erin/README.md

 - `Spanish-language__Lesson-1.mp4` becomes `Spanish language - Lesson 1`
 - `Spiderman-1.ogg` becomes `Spiderman 1`

+Finally, please refrain from using the `#` symbol in your filenames, as it is a browser anchor, and it will prevent Erin from playing your files.

 #### In what order will my files appear in the feed?

 Erin randomly shuffles your video files on every browser refresh.